-When it comes to family business there is no "identikit".
+When it comes to family business there is no “identikit.”
 No off the shelf package will sort out the identikit governance and succession problems of your family business clients.
 Each family differs down to your last incisive question that uncovers the particularity at the root of its challenges.
+David Harvey explains more.

 Family business practitioners see the investigation of differentness family to family and detail to detail as the heart of today’s practice and this requires new techniques and competencies.
 Your practice needs not just core accounting but also access to coaching, psychological, management, family law, wealth management, mediation and counselling skills to provide a tailored governance solution focused on the dynamic of each family.
 There is an alternative; you may be the adviser whose prognoses required the engagement of a more expensive adviser to undo the damage.